Last Updated on July 2, 2021 by Lawrence Berezin

 Most people don’t fight parking tickets — they either know they deserve a ticket (most people do), or they don’t want to deal with the drama of fight a ticket — so they pay.

 Some people get a ticket, they know they deserve it, and they try to weasel out of it with some cockamamie story.
 I have no patience for people like that, just shut up and pay the ticket.

-The problem is that a certain percentage of tickets are wrong and some are outright bogus.
+The problem is that a certain percentage of tickets are wrong, and some are outright bogus.

-Now, some people might say: “Oh, its just a parking ticket what’s the big deal?”
+Now, some people might say: “Oh, it’s just a parking ticket.
+What’s the big deal?”
 Well, the big deal is you’ve been charged with breaking the law.
 Many tickets exceed $100 these days, so your legal rights become very important.